Projects & Initiatives

 The Capstone Project is the culmination of a student’s work and study in the Doctorate of Acupuncture and Oriental Medicine (DAOM) program, demanding demonstrated application of knowledge gained through evidence-based practice and research.
 The project is a requisite to graduate and earn a clinical doctorate degree from DULA.
 Hardcopies of completed projects are retained by the Library for reference by future DAOM students.

-The Library anticipates the full digitization of currently completed and published Capstone projects by June 2016, to be made available for lending through the Capstone Archival Collection.
-Subsequently completed Capstone projects will continue to be digitized and added to the Capstone Archival Collection on an ongoing basis.
+The Library anticipates the full digitization of currently completed and published Capstone projects to be made available for lending through the Capstone Archival Collection.
+Subsequently, Capstone projects continue to be digitized and added to the Capstone Archival Collection on an ongoing basis.

 With the continual growth and spread of technology, library services and learning tools must evolve accordingly to address these changes in how we perceive, access and retrieve information.
 DULA Library has consequently adopted the practice of Library 2.0--an updated approach to the delivery and use of library services that incorporates technology and user participation to accommodate ever-changing information and learning needs.